worldline/observability-workshop/docs/workshop.md

 >
 > TODO mettre la commande + le résultat dans les logs

-Now you can run the same commands ran earlier and check the logs.
+Now you can run the same commands ran earlier and check again the logs.

 ### A technical issue